Skip to content

 max_capacity.rb

-3. Proof of correctness
+3. Correctness Proof

 \[ cap[i, i+1], cap[i, i+2], \dots, cap[i, j-2], cap[i, j-1] \]

-States skipped by moving the shorter partition
+States skipped by moving the short partition

 Feel free to drop your insights, questions or suggestions